Wirasm/one-file-agents/prompt.md

-UPDATE sfa_sqlite_antrohopic.py only update this file nothing else
+UPDATE sfa_structured_anthropic.py only update this file nothing else
-    REFACTOR to target sqlite databases isntead of duckdb keep all functions the same but target SQLITE databases with sqlite3 UPDATE tools and prompt to reference sqlite
+    REFACTOR to use the same agent loop strucutre as sfa_sqlite_anthropic.py (dont edit this file) Make sure the agent prompt and the tools are optimized for structred output from simple invocies UPDATE tools and prompt to reference the use case, do not change the pydantic model